samardolui/DisasterResponse/README.md

 3. Go to http://127.0.0.1:8080/

-Alternatively, you can use the trained model available in the 'models' folder and skip step 1 and step 2.
+Alternatively, you can use the trained model available in the 'models' folder and skip step 1.

 ## Project Motivation<a name="motivation"></a>